 It is 1981.
 Glasgow is dying and good families must grift to survive.
-Agnes Bain has always expected more from life.
-She dreams of greater things: a house with its own front door and a life bought and paid for outright (like her perfect, but false, teeth).
-But Agnes is abandoned by her philandering husband, and soon she and her three children find themselves trapped in a decimated mining town.
-As she descends deeper into drink, the children try their best to save her, yet one by one they must abandon her to save themselves.
+Agnes Bain has always expected more from life, dreaming of greater things.
+But Agnes is abandoned by her philandering husband, and as she descends deeper into drink, the children try their best to save her, yet one by one they must abandon her to save themselves.

 It is her son Shuggie who holds out hope the longest.
-Shuggie is different.
-Fastidious and fussy, he shares his mother’s sense of snobbish propriety.
-The miners' children pick on him and adults condemn him as no’ right.
+Shuggie is different, he is clearly no’ right.
 But Shuggie believes that if he tries his hardest, he can be normal like the other boys and help his mother escape this hopeless place.

 Shuggie Bain by Douglas Stuart lays bare the ruthlessness of poverty, the limits of love, and the hollowness of pride.
 For fans of A Little Life and Angela's Ashes, it is a heartbreaking novel by a brilliant writer with a powerful and important story to tell.

 'Tender and unsentimental . . .
 The Billy Elliot-ish character of Shuggie . . . leaps off the page.' – Daily Mail

 'Douglas Stuart has written a first novel of rare and lasting beauty.' – Observer

 A heartbreaking novel, a book both beautiful and brutal . . .
 All that grief and sadness and misery has been turned into something tough, tender and beautifully sad.